run-ai/genv/docs/source/usage/advanced-usage.rst

 .. note::

    You should :doc:`install <../overview/installation>` Genv inside the container to use the :ref:`access control <Access Control>` mechanism.
-   Installing the :ref:`Install Core` core components of Genv is enough.

 .. _Access Control: